 Overlooking the Grand Canal, housed in a treasure chest of Istrian stone, is the Peggy Guggenheim Collection.
-This, the most important museum in Italy for European and American art of the 20th century, was created by the American heiress Peggy Guggenheim.
+This, the most important museum in Italy for modern European and American art of the 20th century, was created in Venice by the American heiress Peggy Guggenheim.

 Peggy Guggenheim (1898-1979) acquired the majority of her works between the years 1938 and 1947, in Europe and in New York, with the advice of friends, artists, and art critics such as Marcel Duchamp, Herbert Read, Nellie van Doesburg and Howard Putzel.